 Work Schedule: Typically, Monday through Friday 8:00 a.m.-5:00 pm.
 Evenings and weekends as required.

 First Review Deadline: This position will remain open until filled.
-Applications will be reviewed beginning February 7, 2020.
+The review date has been extended.
+Applications will be reviewed beginning October 6, 2020.

 Position Summary: In support of California State University, San Bernardino's (CSUSB) research, creative, and scholarly activities, the Sponsored Programs Administration office provides post-award financial and compliance oversight of funded grants and contracts from award issuance to close out.